-Top tips: How to ace your pre-recorded job interview
+Top tips: How to ace your pre-recorded video interview

 Tips And Advice

-Always at the forefront of recruitment, we at Beringer Tame have been coaching and reviewing candidates’ pre-recorded video interviews within the digital and ecommerce sectors for many years.
-With all the changes happening in the current climate, recruitment is set to change, and online interviewing will likely become the norm...at least for the time being.
+Always at the forefront of ecommerce recruitment, we at Beringer Tame have been coaching and reviewing candidates’ pre-recorded video interviews within the digital and ecommerce sectors for many years.
+With all the changes happening in the current climate, recruitment is set to change, and online interviewing will likely become the norm... at least for the time being.
 So ready yourselves!

 - Physically & mentally warm up - do your research, get into the right headspace, dress appropriately